“I’ve been drivin’ all night, my hand’s wet on the wheel

 Look for a vehicle that has plenty of windows and a minimum of blind spots.
 It’s difficult enough for some seniors to see what’s going on around them as vision might not be all it used to be.

 Seniors of today might not see it, but in the not too distant future, most vehicles won’t require a driver.
 Even today, cars are getting smarter and smarter.
-There are cars that will assist in parallel parking, give collision warning, and even lane and blindspot warnings.
+There are cars that will assist in parallel parking, give collision warnings, and even lane and blindspot warnings.

 2019 SUBARU FORESTER